scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Directed Graphs
 ===============

-From the perspective we've been considering, all graphs are technically directed, and undirected graphs are a special case where both edges are symmetric.
+From the adjacency matrix perspective we've been considering, all graphs are technically directed, and undirected graphs are a special case where both edges are symmetric.

 The number of directed graphs that can be obtained from a set of nodes of size :math:`n` can be defined explicitly using the fact that they can be encoded as a unique :math:`n \times n` matrix: